ekatwood/token_mint/README.md

 Mint customizable Solana tokens for just the transaction fees.

-4.5% of tokens are sent to the token-mint treasury vault, and automatically staked for 6 months.

-Staking rewards of that token will be randomly airdropped to users who opt in to receive random airdrops.

-0.5% of tokens are kept by the website as an investment asset.

-95% of tokens are sent to your Phantom Wallet public Solana wallet address.
+99.9% of tokens are sent to your Phantom Wallet public Solana wallet address.

+0.1% of tokens are sent to the token-mint treasury vault, and automatically staked.

 Other features: